South Coast Chamber Music Series

 Antonín Dvořák: String Quintet No. 2 in G Major, Op.
 77

 Bruch’s heroic rhapsody Kol Nidre transcends Yom Kippur, when it is most often heard.
-Its Hebraic sobriety is offset by Mozart’s sunny Piano Concerto K. 414, here in the composer’s own version for piano and string quartet.
+Its Hebraic sobriety is offset by Mozart’s sunny Piano Concerto K. 414, here in the composer’s own version for piano and string quintet.
 Martinů’s bracing Madrigals set the stage for Dvořák’s String Quintet in G Major, where the addition of string bass creates a sumptuous Bohemian feast to fittingly close the season.

 Jesse Holstein, violin | EmmaLee Holmes-Hicks, violin | Anna Griffis, viola | Leo Eguchi, cello | Reginald Lamb, bass | Janice Weber, piano